LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 Create a dedicated profile for scripts that:

-- publish to registries
+- Publish to registries
-- create releases
+- Create releases
-- upload artifacts
+- Upload artifacts
-- contact remote APIs
+- Contact remote APIs

 These scripts may need `--allow-net`, but they should usually remain special-case entries in `scriptsConfig`, never the `#default` profile.
 Having allowed network access, you might want to limit the file-system access to avoid accidental exposure of your `.ssh` or browser profiles in your development environment.